QiMata/ansible/src/roles/monitoring_observability/prometheus/README.md

 ## Tags

-This role defines a couple of tags that can be used to control task execution:
+This role defines several tags that can be used to control task execution:

 * **`install`** – Applies only the installation tasks.
 Use this tag if you want to install Prometheus and Node Exporter packages without running the configuration steps (for example, `--tags install` will run package installation tasks).
 * **`exporters`** – Applies tasks related to managing the exporter service(s).
-In this role, it ensures the Node Exporter service is enabled and started.
-You might run with `--tags exporters` if you only want to (re)start or enable the exporter without reinstalling everything.
+This includes Node Exporter and any additional exporters configured via `prometheus_install_exporters`.
+You might run with `--tags exporters` if you only want to (re)start or enable exporters without reinstalling everything.
+* **`config`** – Applies only configuration-related tasks including prometheus.yml, alert rules, recording rules, and TLS certificate management.
+Use this when you only want to update configuration without reinstalling packages.
+* **`tls`** – Applies only TLS/HTTPS configuration tasks.
+Use this to set up or update TLS certificates and web configuration without affecting other settings.
+* **`backup`** – Applies only backup-related tasks including backup script creation and cron job setup.
+Use this to configure or update backup functionality independently.
+* **`firewall`** – Applies only firewall configuration tasks.
+Use this to set up or update firewall rules for Prometheus ports without affecting other components.
+* **`federation`** – Applies only federation configuration tasks.
+Use this to set up or update federation settings between Prometheus instances.
+* **`service_discovery`** – Applies tasks related to service discovery configuration including Kubernetes, Consul, EC2, DNS, and file-based discovery setup.

-All other tasks (configuration, service setup) have no dedicated tags and will run by default.
+All other tasks (basic service setup, data directory creation) have no dedicated tags and will run by default.
 If you run the role normally (without specifying tags), **all tasks execute** in the intended order.
-You can combine tags or exclude them (e.g., `--skip-tags exporters` if for some reason you want to install and configure Prometheus but not start the Node Exporter service).
+You can combine tags or exclude them (e.g., `--skip-tags exporters` if for some reason you want to install and configure Prometheus but not start the exporter services, or `--tags config,tls` to only update configuration and TLS settings).

 ## Dependencies